wp-plugins/kudobux-testimonial-widget/readme.txt

 == Changelog ==
 = 1.2.2 =
-Activation issue fixed
+- Activation issue fixed
-Installation Instructions have been improved
+- Installation Instructions updated

 = 1.2.1 =
 - More widget themes have been added